|Overall Record:||125-28, .817|

 Prior to entering collegiate coaching, Griffiths was head swim coach and assistant aquatic director at the Oshkosh, Wisconsin YMCA.
 Under Griffiths the team won its first Wisconsin YMCA State Senior Meet championship.
 Additionally, the Oshkosh masters swim team he coached produced a bevy of USMS All-American awards, including a USMS national champion and record holder.

-As a swimmer at Denison University, Griffiths was one of the most improved athletes in program history.
-Among other awards and honors, he served as team captain his senior year and gathered seven All-NCAC citations and NCAA cuts in the 100 fly in 1994 and 1995.
+As a swimmer at Denison University, Griffiths twice earned the team’s Most Improved Award.
+He served as team captain his senior year and gathered seven All-SCIAC citations and NCAA cuts in the 100 yard butterfly in 1994 and 1995.